trivikverma/spatial-data-science/_build/html/_sources/assessment/final-project.md

 - Be inclusive of people who are not in The Netherlands (ex.
 Studying from their home country due to COVID restrictions).
 - Strive for diverse groups.
 (Machine Learning and AI suffer heavily from bias of individuals and communities.
 Diversity is crucial in meaningful and effective work.)
 - The most appealing option is to form a group with friends.
-However, I urge you to spend the first 5 weeks getting to know your peers (I will facilitate that in class) and then form groups where working with each other seems natural.
+However, I urge you to spend the first 5 weeks getting to know your peers and then form groups where working with each other seems natural.
 - A group of 3 or 5 students will only be accepted as last resort.
 Please email me with a good motivation in case you want to form such a group.
 - Please email me if you haven't found a group.
 I will make sure you do.
 - Keep in constant contact with your group.

 **If you have questions,**

 We will be meeting with our respective TAs to discuss the final project, questions, problems, and concerns.
-We will meet between 1100-1300 on Wednesdays during Weeks 8, 9 and 10.
 Please make sure you organise this meeting with your TAs.

 My suggestion is to spend week 7 on data collection and cleaning, problem scoping and getting to know each other, week 8 on EDA, and developing your models, and week 9 and 10 on visualisations, interpretations, and report.